kamildzi/Tizen4Docker/README.md

 ```

 # Configuration
+## Base configuration (required)
 1. Please review the settings in `.env.example` file.
 2. Edit and save new settings as `.env` file.

+## Advanced configuration (optional, most users should be fine with defaults)
+1. You might want to change authentication method for docker-compose command.
+This can be done at `runTizen.sh` file (please check `# Docker-Auth config` header).
-NOTE: Advanced configuration can be found at `docker-compose.yml`.
+2. Advanced configuration can be found at `docker-compose.yml`.

 # How to build?
 Simply start a run script: